pawurb/node-postgres-wiki/Prepared-Statements.md

 - if not existent, create the set of prepared statements
 - do work
 - if the set will probably not be used again soon, `deallocate` them; otherwise, let them stay

+Alternately, if one wishes to optimize performance, one could:

+- keeps prepared statements in sets, create and deallocate each of them in a set